ng-girls/todo-list-tutorial-portuguese/a_new_component.md

 ng generate component input --inline-template
 ```

+> You can avoid using `-it` each time you generate a components by setting inline templates as a default in the configuration file `angular-cli.json`.

 Don't worry about the component name `input`.
 It will not replace HTMLs `input` element.
 That's thanks to the prefix that Angular-CLI gives to our components.
 The default prefix is `app`, so the component selector would be `app-input`.
 If you've created the project stating the prefix of your choice, or changed it afterwards in the file `angular-cli.json`, this will be the prefix of the selector.
-In the chapter "Generating a new project" we changed the prefix to "todo", so the selector should be `todo-input`.
+When we created the project we set the prefix to "todo", so the selector should be `todo-input`.

 Let's take a look of what Angular-CLI created for us.